 Speaking of hotels… the iconic, classic W Hotel on Fort Lauderdale beach just wrapped up over $50 million in renovations which included 517 redone rooms and suites, state of the art meeting spaces, the show-stopping lounge that overlooks the Atlantic Ocean and newly added restaurant, El Vez.

 Sistrunk Marketplace Image credit: https://www.marriott.com/hotels/travel/fllwh-w-fort-lauderdale/

 Lastly, our art district is more prominent than ever.
 Flagler Village and Mass District are blossoming into the ultimate hangout for locals of all ages.
-Some of our favorites in these areas are Batch Cookie Co (a gourmet cookie joint), Rhythm and Vine, the Whole Enchilada, the Hub Spark, and soon-to-open Sistrunk Market & Brewery – Fort Lauderdale’s FIRST food hall packed with options for music, food, cooking classes, event space and more.
+Some of our favorites in these areas are Batch Cookie Co (a gourmet cookie joint), Rhythm and Vine, the Whole Enchilada, the Hub Spark, and recently opened Sistrunk Market & Brewery – Fort Lauderdale’s FIRST food hall packed with options for music, food, cooking classes, event space and more.

 A MARKET UPDATE

-We’re seeing a number of things happening for us here in Fort Lauderdale; more millennials are moving here, the rate of startups are increasing, and empty-nesters are seeking to move east for an exciting, urban active time in their life – plus, all of their friends/& contemporaries are doing it.
+We’re seeing a number of things happening for us here in Fort Lauderdale; more millennials are moving here, the rate of startups are increasing, and empty-nesters are seeking to move east for an exciting, urban active time in their life – plus, all of their friends and contemporaries are doing it.